restic/restic/doc/Manual.md

-If you are using Linux, BSD or Windows, the only way to install restic on your system right now is to compile it from source. restic is written in the Go programming language and you need at least Go version 1.3.
+If you are using Linux, BSD or Windows, the only way to install restic on your system right now is to compile it from source. restic is written in the Go programming language and you need at least Go version 1.6.
+Building restic may also work with older versions of Go, but that's not supported.
 See the [Getting started](https://golang.org/doc/install) guide of the Go project for instructions how to install Go.